April in Key West: Sunshine, Sea Temps, and Slightly Fewer Tourists

 Water Temperature = Swimmable Bliss

 Wondering if you’ll freeze in the water?
 Don’t.
 The average sea temperature in the month of April is a balmy 77.7°F. That’s hot-tub adjacent!
-On any given day, you’re looking at a range from 75.8°F to 79.6°F. Basically, Mother Nature is telling you to jump in and float around like a blissed-out manatee.
+On any given day, you’re looking at a range from 75.8°F to 79.6°F. Basically, Mother Nature is telling you to jump in and float around like a blissed-out manatee and enjoy those water sports.

 April’s warm temperatures and clear skies make it a great time for water activities like snorkeling, parasailing, or just pretending to be a mermaid.
 Plus, with around 13 hours of sunshine and longer daylight hours inching toward summer, you’ve got time to do it all—then dry off with a sunset drink.